centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-troubleshooting.md

 ## Still stuck?

-If you still need help, please contact the [Centreon support team](https://support.centreon.com/) with the basic information about the way Centreon MAP is installed.
+If you still need help, please contact the [Centreon support team](https://support.centreon.com/) with the basic information about how Centreon MAP is installed.

 Here is an example for a standard installation: